Table of Contents

 Before adding Services to an account, there are a few prerequisite pieces to the puzzle.
 First, you'll need to have Services created, which is detailed within the Services: Overview article.
 Next, you'll need to have accounts created, which is covered in the Creating a New Account article.

 Adding Services is a straightforward process, simply follow these steps:

-- Access the Accounts Page, click on the name of the account, then select "Manage" from the sidebar:
+- Access the Accounts Page, then click on the name of the account:

 Accessing the Account Through the Search BarYou can also open an account by using the Global Search tool, accessible at the top of every page, or by double-tapping the SHIFT key.
 Once open, type in the Account Name or Account ID and click the Globe Icon:

 - This will bring you to the Account Management View.
-From the, click on the Billing Tab, then the "Services & Packages" pill:
+From there, click on the Billing Tab, then the "Services & Packages" sub-tab: